Asthma: 10 Things You Need To Do To Keep It In Check

 Although people with asthma are not more likely to get the flu, the flu can be more serious in people with asthma, even if their asthma is mild or well controlled with medication.

 The best way to protect against the flu and pneumonia is with vaccination.
 Because influenza viruses are constantly changing, flu vaccination must be done yearly and is recommended for everybody with asthma over the age of 6 months.
-Pneumococcal vaccine does not need to be given each year.
+The pneumococcal vaccine does not need to be given each year.

 Finished: Asthma - 10 Things You Need To Do To Keep It In Check